 The Honeywell Aerospace Design Challenge is an annual competition hosted by Honeywell Aerospace India.
-My colleague Harshika Jain and I have been participating for 3 years now, and in 2017 we got to the final round of the competition after previously being named as a special mention.
+My collaborator, Harshika Jain and I have been participating for 3 years now, and in 2017 we got to the final round of the competition after previously being named as a special mention.
 I’ve always loved airplanes, and I really appreciated the chance to participate in a competition to see if my ideas have potential to make an impact.

 The theme for the 2017 edition was to come up with solutions to increase situational awareness of both pilots and ATC controllers.
 To understand the status quo, and the solutions currently being used, we interviewed multiple pilots and visited ATC controllers in the tower at the Ahmedabad Airport and the International Airport in Delhi.
 After our research, we designed two solutions to help increase situational awareness.
 The first part of the solution was to enhance the visualisation capabilities of ATC controllers, reducing their cognitive workload, stress levels, and give them the ability to make smarter decisions.
 Area ATC controllers (who control general airspace) would use a gesture controlled 3D map of the airspace to accurately determine distances and spot conflicts long before they occur.
 Tower and Ground ATC controllers (who control the airspace around the airport and on the airport) would have access to infrared capable cameras for better visualisation of the spaces they control.
 These solutions were driven from studying reports of various incidents and accidents to understand how a lack of situational awareness lead to these events taking place.